-The XVI Regional Brewer Calibration Center for Europe (RBCC-E) intercomparison that will be held at El Arenosillo Atmospheric Sounding Station of the “Instituto Nacional de Técnica Aeroespacial” (INTA) during the period 6 – 16 of September 2021.
+The XVI Regional Brewer Calibration Center for Europe (RBCC-E) intercomparison was held at El Arenosillo Atmospheric Sounding Station of the “Instituto Nacional de Técnica Aeroespacial” (INTA) during the period 6 – 16 of September 2021.

-This campaign is organized in collaboration with the “Atmospheric Research and Instrumentation Branch” of INTA, with the support of the Global Atmospheric Watch (GAW) program of the World Meteorological Organization (WMO).
+This campaigns are organized in collaboration with the “Atmospheric Research and Instrumentation Branch” of INTA, with the support of the Global Atmosphe Watch (GAW) program of the World Meteorological Organization (WMO).

 In November 2003, and within the GAW/WMO program, the Regional Brewer Calibration Centre for RA-VI Region (Europe) (RBCC-E) was established by Izaña Atmospheric Research Centre (IARC) at Izaña Observatory (IZO, Canary Islands), managed by the “Agencia Estatal de Meteorología” (AEMET, Spain).
 Technical and organization information of the RBCC-E can be obtained at http://rbcce.aemet.es.
 At present the RBCC-E maintains a triad of reference instruments.
-The Regional Primary and Secondary Reference Spectrophotometers (B#157 and B#183), and the Regional Traveling Reference Spectrophotometer (B#185) are part of the triad.
+The Regional Primary and Secondary Reference Spectrophotometers (Brewer #157 and Brewer #183), and the Regional Traveling Reference Spectrophotometer (Brewer #185) are part of the triad.
 Each spectrophotometer will be calibrated independently with the standard Langley method at IZO and since 2011 transfer their own calibration.
 Special conditions and restrictions apply in relation to COVID-19 pandemic situation.

-More information is available at the RBCC-E web page
+More information on activities and available support is available at the RBCC-E web page

 2021 - 2022 UV planned activities